-The stormwater service collects rainwater, snowmelt and other surface water and channels it via pipes to creeks, ravines, dry ponds, stormwater lakes or the North Saskatchewan River.
+The storm sewer collects rainwater and snowmelt and channels it via pipes to creeks, ravines, dry ponds, stormwater lakes or the North Saskatchewan River.

 Sump

 A basement sump is a pit in the ground under the basement floor that collects excess groundwater from weeping tile or surrounding soil.